priscillastone/priscillastone.github.io/about.md

 I'm an avid traveler, reader, futurist, and purpose-driven storyteller.
 My ethos is to combine resilience with curiosity and passion, which in my opinion, you can never go wrong with.

-I have a wonderful 11-year-old boy and we both love the cosmos, reading, adventures, and the mountains.
+I have a wonderful 11-year-old boy, and we both love the cosmos, reading, adventures, and the mountains.

 >Somewhere, something incredible is waiting to be known. <cite>— Carl Sagan</cite>